Working with Adult Social Care clients

 The Mental Capacity Act is the law we must follow.
 It has five key principles:

-If you support a client who lacks capacity, it is important to remember that they may have capacity to make some decisions.
+If you support someone who lacks capacity, it is important to remember that they may have capacity to make some decisions.
 Any actions taken on their behalf must be in their best interests.
 For more information see: Mental capacity.